Ethonwu/Apriori-Python/README.md

-# Frequent Istmst Mining in Python
+# Frequent Itemset Mining in Python